 - Seasonality.
 In most places across the United States, January through March home sales are below average, but sales pick up in the later months of the year.
 However, this isn’t necessarily true everywhere, so check with your agent.

 - Mortgage rates.
 High mortgage rates can make things harder for buyers to access needed financing.
-In March 2022, mortgage rates peaked around 7%, a level not seen in decades, though still low by historic standards.
+In November 2022, mortgage rates peaked around 7%, a level not seen in decades, though still low by historic standards.
 In early 2023, rates are around 6.5%

-Additionally, keep in mind that buyer expectations may have changed since the COVID-19 pandemic began.
-If you work with a top agent, they can help you determine whether your ideal buyer wants amenities like a home office or a nice backyard to expand their living space, and can help you market your home with those preferences in mind
+Additionally, keep in mind that buyer expectations may have changed over the last few years.
+If you work with a top agent, they can help you determine whether your ideal buyer wants amenities like a home office or a nice backyard to expand their living space, and can help you market your home with those preferences in mind.